Rajni0327/PowerBI-Uber-Analytics-Dashboard/README.md

 3. Hover over visuals for tooltips and detailed insights.
 4. Refresh the dataset if connected to live data sources.

----

-## 📫 Contact
-For queries or feedback, contact the **dashboard creator** or **data analytics team**.
-Contributions, improvements, and feature suggestions are welcome.

----

 **© Uber Power BI Dashboard | Data Visualization Project**